Good news for wolf hunters

 Zimbabwe shoots ‘Tsavo’ bachelor lion

 One of two ‘bachelor’ lions that killed nine cattle and a donkey in Zimbabwe has been killed.
 The animal was shot at Hurungwe West during a joint operation by rangers from Hurungwe Rural District Council (HRDC) and Zimbabwe Parks and Wildlife Management Authority officials.
-The famous ‘maneaters of Tsavo’ in Kenya, now on display in […]
+School children were going home from school early in fear of […]